Student Organizations & Clubs

 American Red Cross Club

-The Red Cross Club is a club that works to provide service to the needs of the community surrounding the club.
-Through this, we will provide activities needed to encourage and ensure safety within our school by teaching lifesaving skills such as life support training and disaster planning.
-We hope to achieve a strong, knowledgeable community within our school that is comfortable helping those in need, whether it's through volunteer work or those in critical or helpless conditions.
+The Red Cross Club is dedicated to serving the needs of the community.
+We provide activities needed to encourage and ensure safety within our school by teaching lifesaving skills such as life support training and disaster planning.
+We hope to achieve a strong, knowledgeable community within our school that is comfortable helping others in times of need — whether through volunteer service or by assisting individuals in critical situations.
+Our club promotes safety and preparedness within the school community by teaching lifesaving skills such as basic life support training, first aid awareness, and disaster preparedness planning.

 Anime Club